sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 +++
-title = "An Efficient Implementation of SELF, a Dynamically-Typed Object-Oriented Language Based on Prototypes" [extra] bio = """
+title = "Self-Confidence: How SELF Became a High-Performance Language" [extra] bio = """
 Evan Adler is a Masters of Engineering student at Cornell interested in compilers and programming languages.